5 min read

 With all the chaos and drama of 2020, people are becoming more mindful about what truly matters to them as a whole.
 We're streamlining and simplifying our lives in general and we are seeing this 2021 trend in the skincare industry as we move away from product filled #shelfies (less waste, for the win!) and get savvier about what exactly what our skin needs.

 In fact, according to Kavita Mariwalla, MD, a dermatologist in West Islip, New York, using a lot of different products and at-home devices, with many different ingredients can result in your skin becoming over sensitised.

-As you will know from this blog, I am all about DIY-ing my own skin care (duh), and I love that the ingredients I use can be easily identified and pronounced.
-I can see them individually, feel them, smell them sometimes even taste them!
-Skincare doesn’t need to be complicated or overwhelming, routines don’t need to be intricate or precise, today I am going to share some of my go-to skin care ingredients, tips and tricks and show you how simplifying your skincare routine can actually benefit your skin.
+Skincare doesn’t need to be complicated or overwhelming, routines don’t need to be intricate or precise, today I am going to share some of my go-to skin care products, tips and tricks and show you how simplifying your skincare routine can actually benefit your wallet and your skin.

 Maybe you’re like me and you long for a more conscious, simplistic and slower paced life AND skin care routine?

 Our lives can often get so busy, and skin care can seem really complicated that we can neglect looking after our skin altogether and I believe that that has a direct effect on both our physical and our mental well-beings.
 Self care is SO important, and it’s one of the reasons Green and Bare was created and why the self care movement is on the rise today.

 Green and Bare was born out of necessity.
 I needed to take better care of myself.